JU12000/3LittleBears/README.md

 Not ever song has had genres assigned, so sometimes we can't make a recommendation though it is really cool to find one with no genres!
-If you click on one of the genres it will take you to the research page for that genre at the incredible site [Every Noise](https://everynoise.com) so you can find more bands that Spotify tagged with that genre.
+If you click on one of the genres it will take you to the research page for that genre at the incredible site [Every Noise](https://everynoise.com) so you can find more artists that Spotify tagged with that genre.

 ### See Which Playlist The Bears Recommend